aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chart/_index.md

 ### getDisplayNaAsBlank() {#getDisplayNaAsBlank--}

 <b>@deprecated.</b> Please use the 'displayNaAsBlank' property instead.
-Indicates whether displaying #N/A as blank value.
+Indicates whether to display #N/A as a blank value.

 ```javascript
 getDisplayNaAsBlank() : boolean;